BlankParenthesis/PxlsNetworking/extensions/factions.md

 ## /factions/{faction_id}/members
 ### GET
-Information on all members of a faction.
+Information on all members of a specified faction.
+#### Response
-Returns a Paginated List of Member objects.
+A Paginated List of Member objects.
 #### Errors
 | Response Code | Cause                                      |
 |---------------|--------------------------------------------|